 Yet the new neuroscience-based healthcare is radically different and based on neurophysiology.
 The treatment involves learning how to shut off errant wires that cause problems, and, with more training, how to reconsolidate harmful wires into healing wires.
 This is self-directed, targeted neuroplasticity, the science and practice of updating the very wires that are the modifiable root cause of most health problems.

 If you are a health professional, consider learning more about the science of brain-based health.
 If you are a patient, be a good consumer.
 Ask your health professionals, "Do you practice brain-based health?"
 What can follow is an exchange between you and your healthcare provider in which you, the consumer, assist them in joining the movement.

 My resulting clinical experience put me in rapture.
-Every step of the way, the staff, the nurses, the fellow, and the doctor delivered a more thorough, thoughtful, and comprehensive experience than I've ever experienced.
+Every step of the way, the staff, the nurses, the fellows, and the doctor delivered more thorough, thoughtful, and comprehensive care than I've ever experienced.
 Now, I have a plan and a great healthcare team!

 However, after the visit, I realized that I had dropped the ball a bit.
-Granted, I had brought up BBH to the fellow and to the physician, telling them that I was involved in the movement and researching the tools to help fulfill its mission.
+Granted, I had brought up BBH, telling my physician that I was involved in the movement and researching the tools to help fulfill its mission.
 However, in all honesty, I could have done a better job of it.
 I am learning!

 Using your own style

 In the best of all worlds, I would have asked the simple question, "Do you practice brain-based health?"